-3. FINDINGS
+3. Findings

 3.1.
-DESCRIPTIVE STATISTICS
+Descriptive Statistics

-The data related to the sample, more specifically information on the journal where each paper was published, the publication year and the authors of each papers were used to analyse the publication trends, as well as top journals and top authors.
+The data related to the sample, more specifically information on the journal where each paper was published, the publication year and the authors of each paper were used to analyse the publication trends, as well as top journals and top authors.